Digiplexis, Annual Foxglove: Planting and Care

 The Digiplexis in a nutshell

-• From May to November, it produces tall spikes covered with colourful flowers
+- From May to November, it produces tall spikes covered in colourful flowers

-The Digiplexis is a slightly hardy perennial plant born from the hybridization of the Common Foxglove (Digitalis purpurea) and its cousin the Canary Island Foxglove (Isoplexis canariensis).
-This hybrid foxglove combines the qualities of both parents, only better: vigorous, endless flowering and lush vegetation.
-It bears opulent upright spikes, densely packed with flowers in even more flamboyant hues than traditional foxgloves: bright orange in ‘Firecracker’, orange-red-pink in Digiplexis ‘Illumination Flame’, apricot, or raspberry pink in ‘Berry Canary’.
+The Digiplexis is a slightly hardy perennial plant born from the hybridization of the Purple Foxglove (Digitalis purpurea) and its cousin, the Canary Island Foxglove (Isoplexis canariensis).
+This hybrid foxglove combines the qualities of both parents, only better: vigorous and endless flowering, along with lush vegetation.
+It bears opulent upright spikes, densely adorned with flowers in even more flamboyant hues than those of traditional foxgloves: bright orange in ‘Firecracker’, orange-red-pink in the Digiplexis ‘Illumination Flame’, apricot, or raspberry pink in ‘Berry Canary’.

 The only drawback is its sensitivity to cold!
 Though perennial, it is only slightly hardy (down to -10°C in well-drained soil), so this hybrid Digitalis is most often grown as an annual.
-It is easy to cultivate in the garden or in pots (which can be moved indoors in winter), planted in partial shade in well-drained, ordinary soil that remains moist during flowering.
+It is easy to cultivate in the garden or in pots, which can be moved indoors in winter.
+Plant it in partial shade in well-drained, ordinary soil that remains moist during flowering.

 Digiplexis ‘Berry Canary’